Television: Electronic

-In 1897, English physicist J. J. Thomson was able, in his three well-known experiments, to deflect cathode rays, a fundamental function of the modern cathode-ray tube (CRT).
+In 1897 English physicist J. J. Thomson was able, in his three well-known experiments, to deflect cathode rays, a fundamental function of the modern cathode-ray tube (CRT).
 The earliest version of the CRT was invented by the German physicist Ferdinand Braun in 1897 and is also known as the "Braun" tube.
 It was a cold-cathode diode, a modification of the Crookes tube, with a phosphor-coated screen.
 Braun was the first to conceive the use of a CRT as a display device.
-The Braun tube became the foundation of 20th century television.In 1906 the Germans Max Dieckmann and Gustav Glage produced raster images for the first time in a CRT.
+The Braun tube became the foundation of 20th century television.
+In 1906 the Germans Max Dieckmann and Gustav Glage produced raster images for the first time in a CRT.
 In 1907, Russian scientist Boris Rosing used a CRT in the receiving end of an experimental video signal to form a picture.
 He managed to display simple geometric shapes onto the screen.

-In 1908, Alan Archibald Campbell-Swinton, fellow of the Royal Society (UK), published a letter in the scientific journal Nature in which he described how "distant electric vision" could be achieved by using a cathode-ray tube, or Braun tube, as both a transmitting and receiving device, He expanded on his vision in a speech given in London in 1911 and reported in The Times and the Journal of the Röntgen Society.
+In 1908 Alan Archibald Campbell-Swinton, a fellow of the Royal Society (UK), published a letter in the scientific journal Nature in which he described how "distant electric vision" could be achieved by using a cathode-ray tube, or Braun tube, as both a transmitting and receiving device, he expanded on his vision in a speech given in London in 1911 and reported in The Times and the Journal of the Röntgen Society.
 In a letter to Nature published in October 1926, Campbell-Swinton also announced the results of some "not very successful experiments" he had conducted with G. M. Minchin and J. C. M. Stanton.
 They had attempted to generate an electrical signal by projecting an image onto a selenium-coated metal plate that was simultaneously scanned by a cathode ray beam.
 These experiments were conducted before March 1914, when Minchin died, but they were later repeated by two different teams in 1937, by H. Miller and J. W. Strange from EMI, and by H. Iams and A. Rose from RCA.
-Both teams succeeded in transmitting "very faint" images with the original Campbell-Swinton's selenium-coated plate.
+Both teams successfully transmitted "very faint" images with the original Campbell-Swinton's selenium-coated plate.
 Although others had experimented with using a cathode-ray tube as a receiver, the concept of using one as a transmitter was novel.
 The first cathode-ray tube to use a hot cathode was developed by John B. Johnson (who gave his name to the term Johnson noise) and Harry Weiner Weinhart of Western Electric, and became a commercial product in 1922.